w3c/yml2vocab/README.md

 ```
 const yml2vocab = require('yml2vocab');
 async function main() {
-    await yml2vocab.generate_vocabulary_files("vocabulary","template.html");
+    await yml2vocab.generate_vocabulary_files("vocabulary","template.html",false);
 }
 main();
 ```

 This reads (asynchronously) the YAML and template files and stores the generated vocabulary representations (see the command line interface for details) in the directory alongside the YAML file.
+By setting the last argument to `true` a `@context` is also generated.

 The somewhat lower level  `yml2vocab.VocabGeneration` class can also be used:

 ```
 const yml2vocab = require('yml2vocab');
 const vocab_generation = new yml2vocab.VocabGeneration(yml_content);     // YAML content is text form, before parsing
-const turtle: string = vocab_generation.get_turtle();                    // return the turtle content as a string
+const turtle: string = vocab_generation.get_turtle();                    // returns the turtle content as a string
-const jsonld: string = vocab_generation.get_jsonld();                    // return the JSON-LD content as a string
+const jsonld: string = vocab_generation.get_jsonld();                    // returns the JSON-LD content as a string
-const html: string   = vocab_generation.get_html(template_file_content); // return the HTML+RDFa content as a string
+const html: string   = vocab_generation.get_html(template_file_content); // returns the HTML+RDFa content as a string
+const html: string   = vocab_generation.get_context();                   // returns the minimal @context file for the vocabulary
 ```

 If TypeScript is used instead of Javascript the same works, except that the `require` must be replaced by: